KWWM

 KWWM (91.3 FM) is a college music radio station licensed to Rock Springs, Wyoming.
 The station is owned and operated by Western Wyoming Community College.
+Like most college radio stations, it is operated by and contains programming created by students attending the college.

+The station has also carried sports programming hosted by local students, as well as graduation ceremonies.
+Some of the students who have had shows on KWWM have gone on to work in larger broadcasting careers.

-The station received a license on March 28, 2012.
+The station received a license on March 28, 2012, and primarily covers Rock Springs with its 218 watt signal.
+The transmitter is located on campus.

+It can also be heard in nearby Green River.